Bull case

 Common questions answered from live analyst data and company financials.

-GFI trades at 7.9x times forward earnings.
-The stock trades at a notable premium to the broad market, which is typical for businesses with strong free cash flow and above-average growth expectations.
-Based on current multiples versus the peer group, the relative model signals overvalued.
+GFI trades at 6.9x times forward earnings.
+The stock's valuation is broadly in line with the broader market.
+Based on current multiples versus the peer group, the relative model signals fair versus peers.
 Whether the stock is over or undervalued ultimately depends on whether consensus earnings estimates are achievable.

 A confirmed upcoming earnings date for GFI is not yet available.
 Check the Earnings section above for the most recent quarterly report dates and forward estimates.